ydahal1/ydahal1/jokes.md

-Why did the barber win the race?
-He took a short cut.
+Did you hear about the submarine industry?
+It really took a dive...

 [
-Tue Apr 28 00:53:51 UTC 2026
+Wed Apr 29 00:54:42 UTC 2026
  ]